Cuba plans cautious reopening to tourists

 When flights resume, tourists will have to undergo medical checks on arrival and have their temperature taken.
 Health checks will also be a feature of stays, and hotel occupancy will be limited to allow for social distancing measures.

-With the race on to capitalise on the European and North American summer season, Cuba's competitors in the Caribbean have taken the lead in welcoming back tourists.
+With the race on to capitalize on the European and North American summer season, Cuba's competitors in the Caribbean have taken the lead in welcoming back tourists.

 Several Caribbean states have already opened up to tourism, while Jamaica and the Dominican Republic plan to do so by July 1.